brian32768/esp_motion/README.md

-# esp_mqtt_doppler
+# esp_motion

 I use this project to create a motion sensor that communicates over WiFi with an MQTT broker.
-My Home Assistant server subscribes to messages from the WeMOS and can react when the doppler sensor detects motion.
+My Home Assistant server subscribes to messages from the ESP32 and can react when the doppler sensor detects motion.

 ## Set up